Manchester United are one of the biggest clubs in the world thanks to Sir Alex Ferguson, who shaped a new era at Old Trafford.

 David Beckham joined Manchester United as a 16-year-old with a lot of potential and became one of the best midfielders in Europe.
 He made his Manchester United debut aged 17.
 He was with United for 12 long years before making his move to Real Madrid in 2003.

-Beckham had a hugely successful stint with Manchester United, winning 6 Premier League titles and one UEFA Champions League title.
+Beckham had a hugely successful stint with Manchester United, winning six Premier League titles and one UEFA Champions League title.
 He made 394 appearances for United and scored 85 goals.

 During his Old Trafford days, he was renowned as one of the best set-piece experts in Europe.
 He possessed a fantastic right foot, and his free kicks were a joy to watch.

-Beckham had a breakdown in his relationship with Sir Alex Ferguson and finally to moved to Real Madrid.
+Beckham had a breakdown in his relationship with Sir Alex Ferguson before finally moving to Real Madrid.
 He had four successful years with Real Madrid where we won the La Liga title in 2007.
 He then moved to LA Galaxy during the summer of 2007.

 Throughout his playing career, Beckham became known as one of the most famous and charismatic players in world football.
 United struggled in his absence until they found a gem in Cristiano Ronaldo.